Knee Brace for LCL Injury

 Soccer players with ACL injuries who have returned to play after surgery include Roy Keane, Francesco Totti, Xavi, and Alessandro del Piero.

-General knee pain is different to getting an ACL injury skiing.
+General knee pain is different from getting an ACL injury while skiing.
 ACL injuries are caused by high impact, often from a fall or collision.

 Typically ACL injuries occur from a twisted knee skiing with the addition of high force.
 This can include a fall and landing awkwardly on the knee or the ski getting caught on the snow or another person’s ski and twisting the knee as the body continues to move.